dettonville/dettonville.org/content/news/2021-07-18-mapstruct-1_5_0_Beta1-is-out.md

 }
 {{< /prettify >}}

-In the first example instead of generating a warning MapStruct will throw an exception for all the unmapped enums.
+In the first example instead of generating a warning Dettonville will throw an exception for all the unmapped enums.

 In the second example there will be an exception when mapping from `ExternalOrderType#NORMAL`